Learn how to make scented soy candles at home in just 15 minutes.

 I have a little bit of a craft obsession.
 I’m not what you’d consider good at it but I still love cracking out the scissors and glue, colouring in, fabric, stitching, paper, painting – yes I would thrive as a kindy teacher in the craft section (because they all have a special section for crafting right?)

-For my Birthday last year, strange one that I am, I asked for some wax and wicks to make my own candles.
-I was very excited to receive them but actually forgot about it until a few weeks ago (my Birthday is in 3 weeks so that was nearly a whole year).
+For my Birthday one year, strange one that I am, I asked for some wax and wicks to make my own candles.
+I was very excited to receive them but actually forgot about it until a few weeks ago.
 Spurred on by the excitement of finding a use for my jar collection, one rainy Saturday afternoon I did a bit of Googling of how to make scented soy candles then got straight to candle making.

 It was pretty straightforward – melt, pour, leave to set, but what I didn’t realise was that soy wax is a lot easier to work with than parafin wax, which I’d asked for.
 It made nice candles but soy wax makes them a much prettier white colour.

 I remembered pinning Inquiring Chef’s tutorial on how to make scented soy candles a little while ago and after a bit of research, I placed an order at Natural Candle supplies and patiently waited for my wax and scents to arrive.
 Then I saw the Young House Love Winter Pinterest Challenge.
 It’s not sponsored by Pinterest but a group of bloggers issue a challenge to anyone who wants to accept, to recreate something they ‘pinned’ with their own spin.